FormulaMonks/pimotion/README.md

 Pimotion is a motion detector application that runs on the Raspberry PI.
 It captures snapshots of movement and uploads the montage image to an [M2X](https://m2x.att.com) device.

+### Prerequisites

+* A free [AT&T M2X](https://m2x.att.com) developer account
+* A [CloudApp](https://www.getcloudapp.com/) account.
+Note that the free CloudApp plan is limited to 10 uploads per day, you can [upgrade your CloudApp account](https://www.getcloudapp.com/plans) to allow for unlimited uploads.

 ### Installation

 Detailed installation instructions can be found at [docs/installation.md](docs/installation.md)